 Specifies that the selected operator in a process must run under the identity of the authorized user who started the process.
-This requirement is true whether the entire process is running as the owner or not.
-Run as Caller User lets process designers run processes that:

-- Deliver a self-contained automation object (run as the owner) - Require control of access rights to parts of the process (such as child processes and touchpoints)
+This requirement is true whether the entire process is running as its owner or not.
+Process designers can then deliver a self-contained automation object (run as the owner), but still require control of access rights to parts of the process such as child processes and touchpoints.